sydni/auth-workshop/README.md

   },
 };
 ```
+The `signInOptions` parameter lists what Sign-In options will show up in your widget.
+You should leave them ones that you enabled in the Firebase Authentication portion of the workshop.

+Currently the only `callbacks` firebase-ui-auth supports is `signInSuccess` that requires a function that either returns true or false and provides a `currentUser` parameter.
+We're going to send `currentUser` to a callback function defined somewhere else.
+We'll get to that in a sec.

+Put all of the config code within `start(callback)` function in `firebaseui.js`.

 You can find more information about the configuration parameters [here](https://github.com/firebase/FirebaseUI-Web)

 To make the sign-in widget appear place the following line after the configs: